 What forms of payment do you accept for booking your trips and packages?

-We are currently accepting credit card payments through our secure online payment processor, as well as cash payments ahead of time at our office in Batu Bersurat.
+We accept credit card payments through our secure online payment processor, bank transfers, as well as cash payments ahead of time at our office in Telanai.
 Once you fill in the form on the bookings page and we have confirmed your trip, we will email you an invoice with details on how to pay online.

 What is the latest time that I can make a booking?

-We strongly recommend that you book as early as possible to avoid disappointment as we conduct training and teambuilding packages onsite as well (and thus might not be able to accommodate you due to logistical reasons).
-That said, we are able to take same day bookings in Trandie.
-Please note that in these cases, you must call our main office at +673 2 231570 to ensure your booking has been confirmed.
+We strongly recommend that you book as early as possible to avoid disappointment as we conduct training and team building packages onsite as well (and thus might not be able to accommodate you due to logistical reasons).

 If I cancel my booking, will I be refunded?